Facts & Figures

 Statistical Data

-Let us start with some statistical data on Novartis Pension Fund 1 as reported in the actuarial statement: On 31 December 2022, there were 11 049 (previous year: 11 329) actively insured members compared with 14 176 (previous year: 14 579) retirees, of whom 9 006 had reached retirement age, 313 were drawing a disability pension, and 4 432 were drawing a widow(er)’s pension.
-Orphans’ and children’s pensions accounted for a further 425 current pensions.
-The average current pension income amounted to CHF 40 501 (previous year: CHF 40 555).
+On 31 December 2024, there were 10 251 (previous year: 10 654) actively insured members compared with 13 552 (previous year: 13 887) retirees, of whom 8 621 had reached retirement age, 281 were drawing a disability pension, and 4 186 were drawing a widow(er)’s pension.
+Orphans’ and children’s pensions accounted for a further 464 current pensions.
+The average current pension income amounted to CHF 40 092 (previous year: CHF 40 281).

 Coverage Ratio

 The funding ratio is computed as the ratio of tied assets to free assets.
 Based on the statutory method of declaration in accordance with art.
 44 para.
-1 BVV 2, the funding ratio amounted to 114.6%.
-This means that the fluctuation reserves dropped below their target level and that the capacity of Novartis Pension Fund 1 to manage financial risk within the framework of its strategic
+1 BVV 2, the funding ratio amounted to 119.4%.
+This means that the financial situation has been significantly strengthened compared to the previous year and that the fluctuation reserves are at their target level.
+Hence, the capacity of Novartis Pension Fund 1 to manage financial risk is deemed unrestricted within the framework of its strategic asset allocation.
+Also reflected in the funding ratio are the substantial increases of the actuarial reserves for

-measures, due account was taken of the low interest rate levels that have persisted for years and the continuously rising life expectancy.
+With all these measures, due account was taken of the low interest rate levels that have persisted for years and the continuously rising life expectancy.

 Performance